 You see, of all the inquiries I get, most parents leave out the MOST IMPORTANT questions that you MUST ask…

 The most important things to know BEFORE you spend your time and money, and BEFORE you entrust your child’s safety, development and well-being with a coach, instructor, or activity director.

-I just go off a call with bust Mom who’s “shopping around” for a karate school for her kids.
+I just got off a call with bust Mom who’s “shopping around” for a karate school for her kids.

-I could tell by the stress in her voice that the “back to school” pressures have started, and that she wanted to “cut to the chase” and make our conversation as quick as possible.
+I could tell by the stress in her voice that the “back to school” pressure has started, and that she wanted to “cut to the chase” and make our conversation as quick as possible.

 She had only 2 questions:

 Sure, these are important questions to ask, but not the most important one.

 In actuality, there’s going to be very little difference there between schools when it comes to these.